 Before joining Geisinger, Dr. Hamory was Professor of Medicine and Associate Dean for Clinical Affairs at Penn State.
 He was Executive Director of Penn State’s University Hospitals and Chief Operating Officer for Penn State’s Milton S. Hershey Medical Center.

-Kenneth A. Holdren is Chief Administrative Officer for the Geisinger Clinic.
-Mr. Holdren is responsible for operational management of the activities for the 850 physician multi-specialty group practicing at more than 61 sites.
+Kenneth A. Holdren is currently the Chief Administrative Officer, Geisinger Clinic.
+Mr. Holdren is responsible for operational management of the activities for the 1,049 physician multi-specialty group practicing at more than 77 sites.
+He has extensive experience in on-boarding new physicians and negotiation of practice acquisitions.
+Mr. Holdren has lead teams in the negotiation, implementation and operating of Joint-Ventures with private physicians and for-profit ASCs and in negotiating physician services co-leadership and other arrangements with private physicians as alternatives to acquisition/employment models.
 Previously, Mr. Holdren served as the Vice President for Finance for Geisinger Health System.
 He was responsible for financial operations, strategy, reporting and policy, directing key financial functions.
 Mr. Holdren joined the System in June 1985 as Controller of Geisinger Clinic and served as Chief Financial Officer of the Clinic before his System Finance role.

-Maria Kobylinski, MD is Department Director of Geisinger Health System’s Community Practice Service Line (CPSL) for Snyder, Union, Northumberland and Lycoming counties and serves on the CPSL Performance Improvement Committee.
+Dr. Kobylinski is Chairman of Geisinger Health System’s Community Practice Service Line (CPSL) which includes 42 Primary Care Sites throughout the Geisinger Health System.
+She served as Department Director for the Snyder, Union, Northumberland and Lycoming Department and sits on the CPSL Performance Improvement Committee.
 She co-chairs the operations and further development of the 37 NCQA Level III Accredited Medical Home Models in Geisinger’s ProvenHealth Navigator.
-She also chairs Sunbury Community Hospital’s utilization review committee and holds the chief of medicine position.
+She also chairs the Sunbury Community Hospital’s utilization review committee and holds the Chief of Medicine position.

 She is board certified by the American Board of Internal Medicine, and her skills include advanced trauma life support and cardiac life support.

-Kenric A. Maynor, MD, MPH, is Director for the Hospitalist Program at Geisinger Wyoming Valley Medical Center in Wilkes-Barre.
+KENRIC A. MAYNOR, MD, MPH, is the System Director of Hospitalist Medicine in Geisinger Health System.
 In this role, he has trained hospitalists on Medication Reconciliation process and has lead the Rapid Response Team initiative at Geisinger Northeast from 2007 to present.